rust-lang/triagebot/pr_prefs_backoffice.md

 ## TODO

-- [ ] Build some tooling to import members from a team `.toml` file (SQL fixtures, CLI, or else)
+- [x] Build some tooling to import members from teams
-- [ ] Set some defaults in the DB table structure for contributors that did not set any for themselves.
+- [x] Set some defaults in the DB table structure for contributors that did not set any for themselves.
-- [ ] Handle cleanup of the preferences DB table for team members not existing anymore in the teams .toml: delete their assignments, PRs go back to the pool of those needing an assignee
+- [ ] Handle cleanup of the preferences DB table for team members not existing anymore (or were moved to "alumni") in the teams: delete their assignments, PRs go back to the pool of those needing an assignee
-- [ ] Cache somehow teams .toml download from github to avoid retrieving those `.toml` files too often
 - [ ] maybe more input validation, see `validate_data()` in `./src/main.rs`
 - [ ] Now we are handling contributors workload for a single team.
 Some contributors work across teams.
 Make this backoffice aware of other teams and show the actual workload of contributors
+- [ ] Finally, disable the "on vacation" flag in .toml files (revert [triagebot#1712](https://github.com/rust-lang/triagebot/pull/1712)).
+Give notice on Zulip (f.e. [here](https://rust-lang.zulipchat.com/#narrow/stream/131828-t-compiler/topic/.22on_vacation.22.20triagebot.20config))